wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

    - Add a new rule with the **User field** ``role`` and set **Value** to the name you assigned to Kibana's role from previous steps.

 Now, your new user is able to access the Wazuh WUI as read-only user.
 To add more read-only users, you can skip the role creation part and map it to the already existing read-only role.

-Additionally, to achieve granular access, it is possible to define specific roles and policies.
-Then, add users to the new roles to grant specific permissions.
-Use :ref:`RBAC documentation<api_rbac>` for this purpose.

 Integrating with external user management systems
 -------------------------------------------------